ethereum/ethereum-org-website/src/content/developers/tutorials/yellow-paper-evm/index.md

 With this the EVM is fully defined.

 ## Conclusion

-Mathematical notation is precise, and has allowed the Yellow Paper to specify every detail of Ethereum.
+Mathematical notation is precise and has allowed the Yellow Paper to specify every detail of Ethereum.
 However, it does have some drawbacks:

-- It can only be understood by humans, which means that [compliance tests](https://github.com/ethereum/tests) have to be written manually.
+- It can only be understood by humans, which means that [compliance tests](https://github.com/ethereum/tests) must be written manually.
 - Programmers understand computer code.
   They may or may not understand mathematical notation.

 Maybe for these reasons, the newer [consensus layer specs](https://github.com/ethereum/consensus-specs/blob/dev/tests/core/pyspec/README.md) are written in Python.
-However, until and unless the Yellow Paper is also translated to Python or a similar language, the Yellow Paper will continue in service and it is useful to be able to read it.
+However, until and unless the Yellow Paper is also translated to Python or a similar language, the Yellow Paper will continue in service, and it is helpful to be able to read it.